palmcivet7/compliant-smart-contract/README.md

 - deploy `Compliant` with immutable `forwarder` and `upkeepId`
 - upgrade `CompliantProxy` to point at `Compliant`
 - renounceOwnership of CompliantProxy's `ProxyAdmin` Admin, ensuring the implementation cannot be changed again

+---

+A `pendingRequest` in the context of this system refers to requests that are pending automation.
+This name needs to be reviewed for clarity/confusion reasons as requests that are not pending automation are not set to true in this mapping.

+---

+All user facing functions that change state can only be called via proxy.